 Um Gura aro Setsarana.
 The Hall of Memories.

+It was not so much a desire that led him there before.
+He had no desires.
+No sense of wanting to be somewhere.
 He just wandered there every once in a while when he had nothing else to do.
 More frequently as the centuries passed, and new memories were added.
 But he always easily found the one he was looking for.

 He often wondered, if his kind could feel, would this be a place he ‘loved?’
 Would it be his ‘favorite’ in the Temple of Iseyba?

+As a garshik, he didn’t know what such a thing would be like.
+Tactile sensation, he knew.
+Things that caused pain, and things that did not.
+He understood those.
+There was logic there.
 Fire burned.
 Blades cut.
 Bones could break.
 Flesh could be torn.
 Cause and effect.
 The pain that came with these was understandable.

 But beyond that, what would it be like to ‘feel?’

 Even knowing these thoughts served no purpose; he was still aware of them.
 And even though he understood that continuing to consider these things was unnecessary, he couldn’t turn his mind away from them for long.
 But as to whether these passing thoughts were good or bad, acceptable or not, he had yet to decide.
 An unusual uncertainty for a garshik.
 His world consisted of black or white.
 There was no room for gray.

 This was not the time for such idle questions.
 A hindrance to his purpose in the Hall of Memories, he shut those thoughts away again.
 The answers were irrelevant in the end anyway.